 Description: In this session, we seek to lay a theological foundation for the whole project.
 We will explore the Grand Biblical Narrative (Creation, Fall, Redemption, Consummation) and its relevance to our world and our work.
 We will see how our work is a central aspect of our call to love God and neighbor.
 In the words of Steve Garber, “Vocation is integral, not incidental, to the missio Dei.”

-Dr. Wittmer is professor of Systematic & Historical Theology and director of the Center for Christian Worldview at Grand Rapids Theological Seminary.
-He teaches various courses, including Graduate Research Methods, Christian Worldview, Medieval Theology and Systematic Theology.
-He also supervises theses for master’s-level students in historical and systematic theology.
-He belongs to the Evangelical Theological Society.
+Dr. Wittmer is a professor of Systematic & Historical Theology and director of the Center for Christian Worldview at Grand Rapids Theological Seminary.
+He teaches various courses, including Graduate Research Methods, Christian Worldview, Medieval Theology, and Systematic Theology.
+He also supervises theses for masters-level students in historical and systematic theology.
+He is a member of the Evangelical Theological Society.

 Dr. Wittmer is also an author and speaker.
 He has written several books including Heaven Is a Place on Earth: Why Everything You Do Matters to God, Becoming Worldly Saints: Can You Serve Jesus and Still Enjoy Your Life?, and Don’t Stop Believing: Why Living Like Jesus Is Not Enough.

 He and his wife, Julie, have three children: Avery, Landon, and Alayna.

 Session 2 – The Church for Vocational Discipleship